learn-co-curriculum/dsc-more-practice-with-matplotlib/README.md

-# Customizing Visualization with Matplotlib
+# Customizing Visualizations with Matplotlib

 ## Introduction